brdsmth/agent-smith/README.md

 ## Features

-- 🚀 Fast and scalable API built with FastAPI
+- 🚀 Fast and scalable API built with Go and Gin
 - 💬 Modern, responsive chat interface built with React and TypeScript
 - 🔒 Secure API key management
 - 📊 Request logging and monitoring
-- 🎯 Support for multiple LLM backends
+- 🎯 Support for multiple LLM backends (currently Ollama)
 - 🔄 Streaming responses for real-time chat
 - 🛠️ Easy deployment with Docker